netdata/netdata/collectors/systemd-journal.plugin/README.md

 ```

-2. [With SSL] Copy to the client/hosts the self signed certificates we created before (we created one per host)
+2. [With SSL] Copy to the client/hosts the self-signed certificates you created before (you created one per host)

     After this step in a folder (eg `home/user/incoming`), each host must have the following
     ```